 7. Josh Gilbert, Australia

 A farmer first and foremost, Josh Gilbert is also an advocate and changemaker in Australian Indigenous, agricultural, and environmental fields.
-Gilbert creates a range of campaigning and educational materials, including Climate Reality Project video ‘Australia’s Young Green Farmers’, podcast Tractor Talks, and upcoming cookbook collaboration with the World Wildlife Fund showcasing the stories of 50 Australian farmers.
-As the Chair of the New South Wales Young Farmers’ Council, he moved one of the first international agricultural climate change motions in 2016.
+Gilbert creates a range of campaigning and educational materials and engages in speaking events about Aboriginal food systems, regenerative food systems, and more.
+As the Chair of the New South Wales Young Farmers’ Council in 2016, he moved one of the first international agricultural climate change motions.
 For his advocacy, he has been recognized as the Australian Geographic Young Conservationist of the Year and the Foundation for Young Australians’ Local Legend Award.

 8. Dean Hale, Canada